 Ref No. High Level Strategic Actions Priority Deliver by: 1.
 Establish transparent and responsible asset management processes that align with best appropriate practice.
 This includes ensuring consistency across the Asset Management Strategy, Long Term Financial Plan, Technology One asset registers, levels of service for all asset classes, data collection, validation and reporting.
-High 2023/24 2.
+High 2023/24- 2024-25 2.
 Review and establish clear assumptions and a consistent approach to calculating depreciation and backlog.
 Apply this approach across all asset classes to obtain the most accurate backlog.
 Assess the backlog against Council's infrastructure priorities, financial budgets and Long Term Financial Planning.
 High 2023/24 3.
 Clearly identify all asset expenditure requirements into four categories: renewals, new, maintenance, and operational.
 Establish clear budgets and reporting lines for each category.
-High 2023/24 4.
-Allocate and clarify roles, resources and responsibilities for asset management.
+Correctly High 2023/24 differentiate between maintenance and operation expenditure for each work activities.
+4. Allocate and clarify roles, resources and responsibilities for asset management.
 This includes establishing a good understanding of asset data, finance and budgets.
 Establish clear communication protocols between finance and the wider organisation.
-2023/24 5.
+High 2023/24 5.
 Review and establish agreed levels of services in consultation with the community, outlined in the asset management plans.
 Medium 2023/24- 2024-25 6.
 Review and estimate the future lifecycle costs of all decisions relating to new service levels and new assets, donated or built.
 Medium 2023/24 7.
 Review the future lifecycle costs and effects of donated assets on financial sustainability and the level of service delivery to the community.
 Create a disposal and donated assets plan that feeds information into the Long Term Financial Plan.
-Medium 2023/24

-8. Prioritise and plan asset renewals to meet agreed service levels based on site inspections, infrastructure priorities and community importance.
+Medium 2023/24 8.
+Prioritise and plan asset renewals to meet agreed service levels based on site inspections, infrastructure priorities and community importance.
 Medium 2023/24 9.
 Identify and prioritise critical assets for Council and its community.
 Establish emergency response plans and asset ownership for critical assets.
 Medium 2024/25 10.
 Create an environment where Council employees take part in the overall management of Council assets by developing asset management awareness and capability throughout the organisation.
-Medium 2024/25
+Medium 2024/25 11.
+Regular proactive inspection scheduled, CCTV inspection data recorded and analysed in a format suitable for the preparation of both short and long-term maintenance, rehabilitation and renewal works programs.
+Medium 2023/24- 2024-25 12.
+Implement a process to capture those assets received from external developers into Council's Asset Management Information System Medium 2023/24

-8.2.
-Monitoring and Review Procedures
+8.2 Monitoring and Review Procedures